AceTheDactyl/Quantum-APL/README.md

 If you are using the Helix coordinate system from the VaultNode tooling, read `docs/HELIX_COORDINATES.md`.
 It explains how the parametric helix equation (r(t)=(cos t, sin t, t)) maps into the Quantum-APL z-axis and how the new `HelixAPLMapper` surfaces the recommended harmonics/operators directly from the normalized z value.

+#### TRIAD Gate vs. Critical Lens

+- Geometry and analytics continue to treat the critical point as THE LENS at `z_c = √3/2 ≈ 0.8660254`.
+- The runtime can unlock a TRIAD gate for t6 at `z = 0.83` after three distinct z≥0.85 passes (with hysteresis at 0.82), modeled as three “single helix” completions:
+  - Auto‑unlock (in‑session): the bridge increments completions on each rising edge z≥0.85 and flips the engine to use the 0.83 t6 gate after the third pass.
+  - Environment knobs (optional): `QAPL_TRIAD_COMPLETIONS` (≥3 unlocks) and `QAPL_TRIAD_UNLOCK=1/true` to force unlock.
+  - This affects only the t6 boundary in the helix advisor.
+Hex‑prism geometry continues to use `z_c`.

 ### Alpha Programming Language Bridge

 The upstream Alpha Programming Language assets live in `/home/acead/Aces-Brain-Thpughts/APL`.
 This repository now ingests that operator grammar via `src/quantum_apl_python/alpha_language.py`.
 The analyzer synthesizes the Seven Sentence test pack tokens from helix-driven operator windows and prints the matched sentence/regime next to every simulation summary.
 See `docs/ALPHA_SYNTAX_BRIDGE.md` for the full crosswalk produced after sweeping the workspace for helix/Z references.